Privilege Escalation

 setcap cap_dac_read_search+ep /home/demo/tar

-Exploiting capability using tar
+Exploiting the capability using tar

 getcap -r / 2>/dev/null